Posted March 27, 2018

 Information Security Risk

 “Facebook says it has suspended the account of Cambridge Analytica amid reports it harvested the profile information of millions of US voters without their permission.
 The company reportedly stole information from 50 million Facebook users’ profiles, to help them design software to predict and influence voters’ choices at the ballot box.
 Also suspended were the accounts of its parent organization, Strategic Communication Laboratories, as well as those of two University of Cambridge psychologists and a Canadian data analytics expert who worked with them.
 The premise of the collection was through the use of an app, which offered a personality prediction test, describing itself on Facebook as “a research app used by psychologists.”
 Some 270,000 people downloaded the app allowing researchers to access information such as the city listed on their profile, or content they had “liked.”
 However, the app also collected the information of the test-takers’ Facebook friends, leading to the accumulation of a data pool tens of millions-strong.”

-“A new variant of the FakeBank Android malware includes the ability to intercept phone calls victims are making to their banks and redirecting users to scammers.
+“A new variant of the FakeBank Android Malware: Software that is intended to damage or disable computers and computer systems. includes the ability to intercept phone calls victims are making to their banks and redirecting users to scammers.
 This new FakeBank variant is currently active in South Korea, researchers said.
 Experts found the FakeBank banking trojan inside 22 Android apps distributed via third-party app stores and via links shared on social media sites.”